FireCoder-N/machine-learning/K-means-clustering/README.md

 - ![Euclidean Distance](https://latex.codecogs.com/svg.latex?\inline&space;\{||X_i||^2}=\left(\sqrt{(x_i-0)^2+(y_i-0)^2}\right)^2={x_i^2+y_i^2}) is the distanse of point x<sub>i</sub> from O(0,0).

-The result is this time presented below, with the exact same notation used.
+The result this time (file 3b.py) is presented below, with the exact same notation used.
 ![Data Clustering v2](https://github.com/FireCoder-N/machine-learning/blob/main//K-means-clustering/3b.png?raw=true)

 As expected and observed 'by inspection', using this method, the error is dramatically improved and its exact values in this particular example are: